-The hearing is open to the public, but seating is limited.
+Manning's hearing will be open to the public, but seating for spectators and news media is limited by the courtroom's relatively small size.
 No civilian cameras or recording equipment are allowed.
+There will be a judge, but the officer acting in that role

-Article 32 hearings resemble civilian preliminary hearings, in which a judge decides whether prosecutors have enough evidence to bring a suspect to trial.
+The process is called an Article 32 investigation.
+That refers to a part of the Uniform Code of Military Justice, a set of laws enacted in 1950 to create a unified criminal code for all branches of the military.
+Article 32 investigations resemble civilian preliminary hearings, in which a judge decides whether prosecutors have enough evidence to bring a suspect to trial.

-The presiding official in the military version is called an investigating officer.
-After the hearing, the investigating officer will make a recommendation to the commander of the Military District of Washington on how to proceed.
+Afterward, the investigating officer writes a report to the commander who ordered the investigation _ in this case, the commander of the Military District of Washington, Maj.
+Gen. Michael S. Linnington _ with a recommendation on how to proceed.
 Possible outcomes include a general court-martial, administrative punishment or dismissal of some or all of the charges.